jcurve/jcurve-internal-docker-api-test/README.md

 # [Notes](#notes)

-Since we will be using a linux box (presumably virtual, hosted on AWS) for our CI, we are presently limited to the linux supported version of Docker Compose, which is 1.5.2 as of the time of writing (12/09/16).
+Since we will be using a linux box (presumably virtual, hosted on AWS) for our CI, if we rely on system package managers we are presently limited to an old version of Docker Compose.
+This is 1.5.2 as of the time of writing (12/09/16).
+It's not clear why the package managers are so far behind the actually available releases for linux.
 This version, unlike 1.6+ only supports "version 1" of the docker-compose.yml syntax.
+We can resolve this issue by grabbing the latest version of docker compose ourselves.

 # [Unanswered Questions](#unanswered-questions)